 Providers are not mandated but are encouraged to carry professional liability insurance, indemnity insurance, or errors & omissions insurance.

-If you believe a professional or organization that has been included in the Aspen Strong directory should not be, or if you find any of the information in the directory to be inaccurate or misleading, especially in a way which may cause harm to consumers, please report this information by emailing email@example.com.
+If you believe a professional or organization that has been included in the Aspen Strong directory SHOULD NOT BE, or if you find any of the information in the directory to be inaccurate or misleading, especially in a way which may cause harm to consumers, please report this information by emailing firstname.lastname@example.org.
 We also encourage you to report any breach of ethics or law to DORA.

 "This was a very effective presentation and helped numerous employees connect to local resources and improve their mental hygiene.
 We will want to do it again," 2018 Workplace Partner